 Starting in the second year, PhD students are required to present their research as part of the PBC seminar series.
-This is generally a 20-30 minute research presentation.
+This is generally a 20 - 25 minute research presentation, with time for questions.
 Two or three PhD students will present at a seminar meeting.